jmheretik/kirby-vue-starterkit/README.md

 #### Frontend

-Follow the README in the project folder of your chosen variant.
+✔️ Make sure to follow the README in the project folder of your chosen variant.

 #### Backend